ACC 2023: Late-Breaking Science Video Collection

 Christie Ballantyne

-Christie Ballantyne is an internationally-renowned expert on lipids, atherosclerosis and heart disease prevention.
-His research interest in the prevention of heart disease has led him to become an established investigator for the American Heart Association and to receive continuous funding from the NIH since joining the faculty in 1988 in basic research of leukocyte- endothelial interactions, translational research in biomarkers and clinical trials.
+Dr Ballantyne is an internationally-renowned expert on lipids, atherosclerosis and heart disease prevention.
+His research interest in the prevention of heart disease has led him to become an established investigator for the American Heart Association and to receive continuous funding from the NIH since joining the faculty in 1988 in basic research of leukocyte- endothelial interactions,…

 View full profile